-Julie Schott is the hilarious former assistant beauty and style editor for xojane.com and current assistant beauty and fitness editor over at ELLE, working for the illustrious Emily Dougherty.
-Julie and I bonded over wailing about acne at Miraval this summer while drinking delicious drinks in the pool.
+Julie Schott is a fellow beauty writer and former elle.com beauty editor.
+She and I bonded years ago over wailing about acne at Miraval while drinking delicious drinks in the pool.
 So I hit her up to share her Five Rules.
 Here they are, in Julie’s words.

 1. Don’t share the craziest dream you had last night.